 Although you can hook up solar panels to RV batteries right away, you’ll need to install a platform on the RV roof for other types of solar panels.
 We recommend aluminum rails because they are lightweight, durable, and can withstand high wind pressure.

 If you’ve many solar panels, you can take the following two wiring options.

 - Parallel Wiring

 When wired in parallel, the negative terminals of the solar panels are connected and wired to the negative lead of the battery.
 Then, in a series connection, we connect the negative terminal of one panel to the positive terminal of another panel and join them in a Combiner Box as depicted in the wiring diagram.

 To learn more about series and parallel connections, our RV solar panels guide is required reading.

 Step 2— Connect the Charge Controller to the Battery Bank

-After wiring the solar panels together, it’s time to connect the battery leads to the charge regulator.
+After wiring the solar panels together, it’s time to connect the battery to the charge regulator.
 A charge controller is an essential component of the solar system as it bridges the RV solar kits/panels and batteries.
 It’s always advised to connect the battery with the controller to avoid a sudden surge from damaging the controller.

 Warning: Pay attention to the positive and negative cables and make sure they match up with the appropriate ports.
 Improper connection can short out your charge regulator or battery.